- Tops Day Nursery Limited and Tops Day Nurseries Limited (“Tops”) is a provider of childcare services and Early Years Education (Services).

 - observe all applicable laws, regulations and rules relevant to its business.

-- In the performance of its obligations under this Agreement, Tops shall comply with the provisions of the Data Protection Act 1998 and the General Data Protection Regulation 2016/679 to the extent it applicable.
+- In the performance of its obligations under this Agreement, Tops shall comply with the provisions of the Data Protection Act 2018 and the UK General Data Protection Regulation to the extent it applicable.

 - To protect Tops’ legitimate business interests, you may not engage Tops’ staff in such a way as to set up a business relationship or to accept business from that staff member so that they are in direct competition with any businesses or commercial activities of Tops (‘No Solicitation’).
 This restriction shall be in place for a period of 4 months after the termination of this Agreement.

-- 2. ‘No Solicitation’ does not include any private babysitting arrangements you may agree with a staff member of Tops.
-Tops encourages staff to enter into private babysitting arrangements with Parents of Tops as a means of earning extra income, and is subject to the limitation of liability contained in clause 12.3
+- ‘No Solicitation’ does not include any private babysitting arrangements you may agree with a staff member of Tops.
+Tops encourage staff to enter into private babysitting arrangements with Parents of Tops as a means of earning extra income and are subject to the limitation of liability.

 Except for any legal responsibility that cannot be excluded in law (such as for death or personal injury), Tops is not legally responsible for any:

 - losses that were not foreseeable to both parties when this Agreement was formed;

 - losses that were not caused by any negligence or breach on Tops’ part; and

 - losses of savings, discounts (whether actual or anticipated), business losses, any losses of profit, earnings or income.

 - In any event, the total liability of Tops under this Agreement shall not exceed £500,000.